micwik/ArnLib/README.md

 ## Main features

-* Based on Qt (4 & 5), multiple platform and OS support.
+* Based on Qt (4, 5 and 6), multiple platform and OS support.
 * Qt based Arn browser available.
 Allows you to access all data objects in a tree view (see ArnBrowser).
 * Web based Arn browser available, allowing you to use a standard web browser (see WebArnBrowser).